the-modem-distro/pinephone_modem_sdk/README.md

     * Debugging: Via debug UART
     * Signals and custom boot modes via GPIO pins: OK
       * Check tools/helpers for scripts to force boot into fastboot or out of it
-      * Fastboot auto entering: OK
-	* On reset, the bootloader enters into fastboot mode automatically for 2 seconds, and boots normally unless instructed to stay (leave the command `fastboot oem stay` running while rebooting the modemto make it stop at fastboot).
+    	* On reset, the bootloader enters into fastboot mode automatically for 2 seconds, and boots normally unless instructed to stay (leave the command `fastboot oem stay` running while rebooting the modem to make it stop at fastboot).
   * Custom fastboot commands:
     * fastboot reboot-bootlader: Reboot to fastboot
     * fastboot oem stay: Stay in fastboot instead of booting normally